cmillani/SPaaS/README.md

 docker-compose build
 ```

+The process described above may fail (VM may not have enough memory to run NPM, for instance), and also requires setting  `PullPolicy` to `Never`.
+Another option is to use a locl repository, as described bellow.

 Enable the repository addon if not enabled, and if using minikube start using `--insecure-registry`

 Then add the project images (remote images k8s can pull, so we can push only the project ones) to the k8s repository: (see [this link](https://minikube.sigs.k8s.io/docs/handbook/registry/) for more information)